Vinnie Pasquantino Player Props: Royals vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 21st-ranked team ERA across all MLB pitching staffs (4.57).
+- The Nationals have the 21st-ranked team ERA across all league pitching staffs (4.52).

-- The right-hander last pitched on Sunday against the Detroit Tigers, when he threw five innings, allowing one earned run while giving up three hits.
+- The lefty last pitched on Tuesday against the San Diego Padres, when he threw 4 2/3 innings, allowing three earned runs while giving up seven hits.

+- The 24-year-old has amassed an ERA of 3.88, with 11.1 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .263 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.